 Academics at Gateway

 Gateway provides ongoing year-round academics as a Department of Education registered non-public school.
-Certified teachers assist students in two available self-paced Christian curriculums (Accelerated Christian Education and Alpha Omega), offering tutorial help when needed.
+Our teachers assist students in two available self-paced Christian curriculums (Accelerated Christian Education and Alpha Omega), offering tutorial help when needed.
 A high school diploma is awarded upon graduation, as well as assistance in obtaining ACT and SAT testing in the local schools.

 Students use a computer-based curriculum that self-scores to facilitate moving at a faster pace through the curriculum.
 As many of our students come to us having fallen behind in their academics, our school operates year round.
 A student completing English I on Friday may start English II on Monday.

 In the classroom, we utilize the award winning Switched-On Schoolhouse (SOS) computer-based curriculum, which has been proven to provide a stronger educational experience for troubled teens than the open classroom environment.
-Education is administered and tutored as needed by our own certified teachers.
+Education is administered and tutored as needed by our own teachers.
 SOS offers five core subjects and a variety of electives that complement learning tools such as 3-D animation, video clips, and other exciting multimedia which enhances the teacher’s ability to customize lessons to meet each student’s individual learning needs.
 SOS offers a vibrant mix of entertaining lessons, assignments quizzes, and fun-filled lessons designed to captivate the student’s attention and engage them in learning.
 With features that enhance content and functionality, this award-winning curriculum offers ease, accuracy, and quality academics.
 Even public schools are trending toward more computer-based instruction like Gateway offers.

 Our mission is to assist young men in setting and pursuing personal educational goals.
 Because we are a year-round alternative type school, semester dates may not coordinate with those of traditional schools.
 Gateway Academy provides Florida state mandated curriculum for middle grades 6-8 and high school grades 9-12.
 Every student has the opportunity to earn the required high school credits needed for graduation.